 Experience and Capacity must be completed prior to the Ohio LIHTC proposal application.
 OHFA will require an Experience and Capacity package submitted via the FTS.
-Applicants will not be allowed to submit an [Ohio LIHTC](#) proposal application unless Experience and Capacity has been approved [prior to the proposal application](#) by OHFA staff [for 4% LIHTC](#).
+Applicants will not be allowed to submit an Ohio LIHTC proposal application unless Experience and Capacity has been approved prior to the proposal application by OHFA staff.
 The [Experience and Capacity Standards Policy](#) outlines the minimum eligibility and evaluation criteria.
-The Experience and Capacity package is available on the OHFA website, [and the 4% LIHTC QAP details the Experience and Capacity Program Calendar](#).
-[Please note that lack of access to the FTS site due to pending access approval will not be accepted as a reason for late submission](#).
-OHFA encourages applicants to submit Experience and Capacity [as least 30 days prior to the proposal application deadline](#) to allow OHFA staff time to process.
+The Experience and Capacity package is available on the OHFA website.
+Please note that lack of access to the FTS site due to pending access approval will not be accepted as a reason for late submission.
+OHFA encourages applicants to submit Experience and Capacity as least 30 days prior to the proposal application deadline to allow OHFA staff time to process.

-A development entity that has been approved [in the current calendar year](#), must submit its approval letter [on OHFA letterhead provided by OHFA](#) with the proposal application.
+A development entity that has been approved, must submit its approval letter provided by OHFA with the proposal application.
 Applicants must disclose changes to any entity between the Experience and Capacity review and proposal and/or final application.
 OHFA may disqualify applications that do not maintain the core competency and experience necessary to successfully develop and manage a project.